 ArcelorMittal Arbitrations - Nomination dispute.
 On September 11, 2009, Cliffs, The Cleveland-Cliffs Iron Company, Cliffs Mining Company, Northshore Mining Company and Cliffs Sales Company filed two arbitration demands against ArcelorMittal USA Inc., ISG Cleveland Inc., ISG Indiana Harbor Inc. and Mittal Steel USA Weirton Inc. with respect to ArcelorMittal's attempt to modify its pellet nominations submitted to Cliffs in 2008 for the calendar year 2009 and with respect to ArcelorMittal's attempt to revoke a one-time deferral election to defer 550,000 tons from 2009 to 2010.
 Both arbitrations were settled on April 14, 2010.
 Under the settlement, Cliffs reached an agreement with ArcelorMittal as to the final nomination for 2009 and the binding nomination for 2010.
 On June 7, 2010, ArcelorMittal filed a complaint in the Circuit Court of Cook County, Illinois seeking a declaratory judgment that Cliffs must permit it to change the amounts and types of pellets to be shipped to its Indiana Harbor East facility in 2010 from the amounts and types set forth in the settlement agreement as part of ArcelorMittal's 2010 nomination.
-On June 25, 2010, Cliffs filed a motion to stay the case and to compel arbitration.
-On August 20, 2010, ArcelorMittal dismissed the Cook County lawsuit and commenced arbitration in Cleveland, Ohio.
-Cliffs filed an answering statement in the arbitration on September 10, 2010.
+On June 25, 2010, Cliffs filed an answering statement in the arbitration on September 10, 2010.
 An evidentiary hearing has been scheduled for May 2, 2011.

 ArcelorMittal Arbitrations - Price Re-opener dispute.
 On May 18, 2010, The Cleveland-Cliffs Iron Company and Cliffs Mining Company filed an arbitration demand against ArcelorMittal USA for arbitration with respect to the Pellet Sale and Purchase Agreement dated December 31, 2002 covering the Indiana Harbor East facility.
 The agreement provides for the use of published annual pellet prices to adjust the prices of the pellets sold to ArcelorMittal.
-Cliffs contends that such prices have ceased to be published and is seeking a declaration that the agreement requires ArcelorMittal to enter into negotiations with Cliffs to amend the agreement in this regard, and that pending the outcome of such negotiations for requesting a price reopener for 2010 under the agreement that would otherwise have to be met by July 1, 2010.
+Cliffs contends that such prices have ceased to be published and is seeking a declaration that the agreement requires ArcelorMittal to enter into negotiations with Cliffs to amend the agreement in this regard, and that pending the outcome of such negotiations or an order from the arbitration panel amending the agreement, Cliffs need not comply with certain conditions for requesting a price reopener for 2010 under the agreement that would otherwise have to be met by July 1, 2010.
 ArcelorMittal filed its response on June 7, 2010.
 On July 9, 2010, Cliffs filed a second amended demand in the arbitration seeking a declaration that Cliffs is entitled to a price reopener for 2010.
 On January 25, 2011, the arbitrator denied both parties cross-motions for summary judgment.
 An evidentiary hearing has not yet been scheduled.